 We think that the kind of primary thing in an emotion is the subjective label that we give it.
-But emotions are these integrated programmes: they involve brain systems and peripheral systems, and behaviour, and subjective experience.
+But emotions are these integrated programs: They involve brain systems and peripheral systems, and behavior, and subjective experience.
 And it's all one thing.

 What kind of experiments and studies have you looked at that might back up this idea in relation to film?

-One experiment done by colleagues elsewhere basically sought to evoke emotion programmes by getting people to adopt the physical poses associated with those emotions without realising that they're adopting an emotion-related pose.
+One experiment done by colleagues elsewhere basically sought to evoke emotion programs by getting people to adopt the physical poses associated with those emotions without realizing that they're adopting an emotion-related pose.

 So I can tell you to do something like hold a pencil between your teeth.
 Put it so it's pointing left and right and hold it between your teeth.
 And it turns out that that forces you to pose your muscles into the form of a smile.
 But nobody thinks about that as smiling.
 But sure enough, if you do that for a while, and we ask you how you're feeling or how much you like a movie, you feel happier and you rate the experience as more pleasant.